raven-panda/02-lab-php-api/README.md

 +-------------+----------------------------+
 ```

-### Example POST/PUT form-data Payload with Postman-like tool for Creating a Technology
+### Example POST/PUT form-data Payload with API testing tool for Creating a Technology

 The maximum icon size allowed is 2Mb.